Gampalagudem: Others

 Gampalagudem is also known for its production of bricks, cement products, and furniture.
 These businesses play a significant role in the local economy, providing essential construction materials and furniture for various purposes.

 Transportation

 Road

-It has road connectivity with other towns and villages with state highways SH178 and SH198 passing through the town.
-Additionally, the town is connected to the National Highway 30 (India) through the Gampalagudem - Nuzivid (SH198) road.
-This road serves as an important link between the town and the national highway, facilitating the transportation of goods and people to and from Gampalagudem.
+It has road connectivity with other towns and villages with state highways SH178 and SH198 passing through the village.
+Additionally, the village is connected to the National Highway 30 (India) through the Gampalagudem - Nuzivid (SH198) road.
+This road serves as an important link between the village and the national highway, facilitating the transportation of goods and people to and from Gampalagudem.
 Andhra Pradesh State Road Transport Corporation (APSRTC) operates a fleet of buses to Madhira, Tiruvuru, Vijayawada etc., which pass through Gampalagudem that connect it to other cities and towns.

 Rail

 There is no rail transport in Gampalagudem.
 The nearest railway station is Madhira railway station, which is located about 20 km away.

 Air

 The nearest airport to Gampalagudem is the Vijayawada International Airport, which is located in Gannavaram and is approximately 75 km away.
 For international travel, Rajiv Gandhi International Airport in Hyderabad is the nearest, located 266 km away.